-NH Republicans welcome Trump primary challenge
+New Hampshire Republicans welcome Trump primary challenge

 MANCHESTER, N.H.
 (AP) — New Hampshire gave Donald Trump his first presidential primary victory.
 Some prominent New Hampshire Republicans aren’t sure he deserves a second.

 Steve Duprey, who represents New Hampshire at the Republican National Committee, won’t say whether he’ll vote for Trump in 2020.
-Former GOP chair Jennifer Horn, who led the party during the president’s first run, is actively working for a Trump primary challenger.
+Former GOP chairwoman Jennifer Horn, who led the party during the president’s first run, is actively working for a Trump primary challenger.
 And former Republican Sen. Gordon Humphrey is calling for Trump’s impeachment.

 Even among the detractors, few believe Trump will lose New Hampshire’s first-in-the-nation presidential primary next year.
 But in sharp contrast to Republicans in other states, some New Hampshire GOP leaders are actively encouraging — or at the very least failing to discourage — Trump primary challengers.

-That’s even as the Trump campaign and the Republican National Committee aggressively works to prevent a serious primary challenge for fear that it would hurt the president’s re-election chances.
+That’s even as the Trump campaign and the Republican National Committee aggressively work to prevent a serious primary challenge for fear that it would hurt the president’s re-election chances.

-Duprey, in an unusual move for an RNC member, lashed out at Trump this week for continuing to criticize John McCain, who was popular in New Hampshire and died last August of cancer.
+Duprey, in an unusual move for an RNC member, lashed out at Trump this week for continuing to criticize the late Sen. John McCain, who was popular in New Hampshire and died last August of cancer.

-“President Donald Trump isn’t worthy to carry even John McCain’s navy cap,” Duprey wrote on Facebook.
+“President Donald Trump isn’t worthy to carry even John McCain’s Navy cap,” Duprey wrote on Facebook.
 “In no measure is he the patriot or public servant that John McCain was.
 Ever.”

 In a subsequent interview, Duprey refused to say whether he would vote for Trump in next year’s election, citing the state’s tradition of staying neutral in primary elections to help preserve its first-in-the-nation status.